ssenmosip/mosip-temp-documentation/Security.md

 - Symmetric is always encrypted using a public key.
 The respective private key must always be stored in a HSM device
 - Decrypting the encrypted symmetric key must always happen inside the HSM device
 - HSM device will only store master keys for each application/module and must be rotated periodically
+- In case an application needs a large set of public/private key pairs (in case of Registration client where each client needs a key pair), the key pairs are maintained in a DB table with the private key being encrypted using the public key of the key pair assigned to the application in the HSM.
+This avoids performance impact of storing large key sets in HSM

 ### Authentication
 In MOSIP Authentication largely falls into the below categories